mhcrnl/swell-foop-js/README.md

 Felp Swool
 ==========

-A game similiar to Gnome Games' Swell Foop written in HTML and JavaScript
+A game similar to Gnome Games' Swell Foop written in HTML and JavaScript

 Description